 Why should someone report a Hate Crime or Incident?

-Across Northamptonshire, the Police, with partners, won’t and don’t tolerate Hate Crime.
+Across Northamptonshire, the police, with partners, won’t and don’t tolerate hate crime.
 It’s inexcusable, and we’ll take positive action if a crime is identified.

 However many incidents go unreported, sometimes out of fear that things will escalate if a victim or witness comes forward or not understanding what actions will be taken.

-The simple thing to remember though is, no matter how minor you think an incident is, if you or someone you know are made to feel vulnerable or unsafe then you should come forward to report it.
+The simple thing to remember is, no matter how minor you think an incident is, if you or someone you know are made to feel vulnerable or unsafe then you should come forward to report it.

-Only by working together will we remove Hate Crime from our communities.
+Only by working together will we remove hate crime from our communities.

 For details on how to report hate crime, click here.